 Specific examples are stories about the deceased that bring their core closer to the audience.
 A recollection of a shared trip with the deceased, their advice, the assistance they rendered, etc., can help describe the deceased explicitly.
 A highlight of the person’s interest, hobby, or uniqueness portrays them better to the audience.

-“during a bird-watching hike that we had some years back, Collins took the time to teach me how to recognize the birds’ mid-flight and stayed behind with me to catch my breath.
-He did not make me feel inept or that I was dragging down the group.”
+During a bird-watching hike that we had some years ago, Collins took the time to teach me how to recognize the birds’ mid-flight and stayed behind with me to catch my breath.
+He did not make me feel inept or that I was dragging down the group.

-The speaker may use a quote, poem, or extract to close the eulogy.
-Remember to appreciate those that supported the family during the tough time and those present at the memorial.
-A simple, heartfelt goodbye to the deceased is also an effective close to a eulogy.
+The speaker may use a quote, poem, or extract to end the eulogy.
+Remember to appreciate those who supported the family during the tough time and those present at the memorial.
+A simple, heartfelt goodbye to the deceased is also an effective close.
 State the deceased’s name with any bit of expressions of parting such as,

 Last Minute Tips for You